Blogger calls out Winterville Charter for racism: School's corporate parent says swift action will continue

 The activist also reported that the student who leveled a racist remark in the classroom was allowed to apologize but then made further comments this week.

-On Wednesday, he posted another video that included a letter he said was from the school's principal.
-That letter indicated it was sent Tuesday in response to the first video.
+On Oct.
+6, he posted another video that included a letter he said was from the school’s principal.
+That letter indicated it was sent on Oct.
+5 in response to the first video.
 Among other things, it said that further behavior by the student was being investigated.

 The Jolly Good Ginger in his bio says that he is a reformed bigot and racist raised in the mountains of North Carolina with a Confederate flag in his front yard.
 “Now I am spending my adult years educating the white community on our own implicit biases, our own bigotry and just generally what racism really is about.”